 An asynchronous copy service that enables host data on a particular source virtual disk (VDisk) to be copied to the target VDisk that is designated in the relationship.

-grain In a FlashCopy bitmap, the unit of data represented by a single bit.
+- grain In a FlashCopy bitmap, the unit of data represented by a single bit. - GUI See graphical user interface.